hashicorp-forge/hermes/README.md

 If you think that you've found a security issue, please contact us via email at security@hashicorp.com instead of filing a GitHub issue.

-Found a non-security-related bug or have a feature request?
-Please open a GitHub issue.
+Found a non-security-related bug or have a feature request or other feedback?
+Please [open a GitHub issue](https://github.com/hashicorp-forge/hermes/issues/new).

-Have other feedback?
-Please contact us via email at hermes-feedback@hashicorp.com.
+> Please note that it may take us up to a week to respond to GitHub issues as we continue to work on the project.

 ## Contributing

 In the short term, there are several large changes planned for the Hermes project.
-To make sure there aren’t any conflicts with the upcoming plans for the project, before submitting a PR please create a GitHub issue so we can validate the change you may want to propose.
+To make sure there aren’t any conflicts with the upcoming plans for the project, before submitting a PR please [create a GitHub issue](https://github.com/hashicorp-forge/hermes/issues/new) so we can validate the change you may want to propose.

 As the project becomes more stable over the next several releases, we think it will become much easier to contribute.

+> Please note that it may take us up to a week to respond to PRs that are submitted as we continue to work on the project.

 ## Upcoming Plans